 My little Pema Chodron book, the one I've read so often it is soft like cloth, was also in the case.
 Most of my tears were for losing that book.

-(Something I love about T, my husband, when I told him he held me and said, "Sweetie, you can recite that book now."
-Well, not really, but her teachings are in my heart.
-Perhaps it's time to move from contemplation to practice.)
+(When I told my husband he held me and said, "Sweetie, you can recite that book now."
+Well, not really, but her teachings are in my heart.)

 I now have less online access.
 I proclaimed this trip as a retreat.
 Well, retreat upped a notch: